itskeffect/Resume--1/README.md

 # Resume--1
-This Resume is create for implementing HTML CSS knowledge that I have, and will be updated as I learn more
+This Resume is created for implementing the HTML and CSS knowledge that I have, and will be updated as I learn more